hobbit19/vmos-kernel/README.md

 This is an operating system written in C and Assembly.

 New update:
-- introduced GDT (Global Descriptor Table)
-- fixed screen bug
-- added serial support for reading/writing to the COM1 port
+- VGA gui
+- Buggy PIT
+- Better keyboard controller
+- Buggy time-date reader